Fgazzelloni/my_blog/README.md

 # my_blog

-If you'd like to build your own blog pleas follow the instruction here: https://github.com/ivelasq/2022-01-25_building-a-blog-with-r
+If you'd like to build your own blog please follow the instruction here: https://github.com/ivelasq/2022-01-25_building-a-blog-with-r

 library(blogdown)
 new_site(theme = "hugo-apero/hugo-apero",